SergioRoldan/Seths-Network/README.md

 ![Channel details](https://github.com/SergioRoldan/Angular6-Truffle-Electron-Dapp-Box/blob/master/figures/channel_details.JPG?raw=true)

 If we navigate back to the main page using Go Root button we can select the destinatary of the channel (e.g. 0xf17f52151EbEF6C7334FAD080c5704D77216b732) where the new channel will appear as well.
 If we click on it we will see the same information than in the previous figure but a new form will appear at the bottom.
 This form allow us to accept the channel and lock some funds (e.g. 0.5), this form only appears because we are the far end and the channel is not yet accepted, otherwise the form will be hidden.
 If we click on accept another status message will appear.
-When the transaction is succesfuly mined and executed the form will disappear and the accepted parameter of the channel will change to accepted.
+When the transaction is successfully mined and executed the form will disappear and the accepted parameter of the channel will change to accepted.
 Also, three new notifications will be fired by analogy to the Create Channel form explained before.

 ![Accept with validator](https://github.com/SergioRoldan/Angular6-Truffle-Electron-Dapp-Box/blob/master/figures/accept_with_validator.JPG?raw=true)